jsom1/jsom1.github.io/_walkthroughs/Bolt.md

 ![docker image config]({{https://jsom1.github.io/}}/_images/htb_bolt_config.png)
 </div>

 We see the image was built for an amd64 architecture, this is why I specified *--platform linux/arm/v7* when I tried to run the image.
 I first tried without this argument but got an error regarding the architecture.
+There is a *hostname* value, but I don't know how this could be useful at the moment.
 We also see commands that are executed within the container.
 For example, it moves a file to "/", runs the application, installs pip3, then uses it to install the requirements, and finally exposes the port 5005 of the container.\\
 I was hoping we could find something interesting there, but it doesn't seem to be the case.

 Let's have a look at the *https* web server on port 443.
 We browse to *https://bolt.htb*.
 We land on a blank page (*https://bolt.htb/auth/login?redirect=%2F*)...
 Let's start a *dirb* scan once again: